Benefits of Feeding Frozen/Thawed Rodents to Snakes

 6) Never re-use an uneaten rodent.
 Not only does it spread disease, but the process of thawing and refreezing can cause the rodent to become rotten and unwholesome to eat.

-If your reptile refuses to make the switch after several tries, schedule an appointment with one of our veterinarians to rule out illness as a cause.
+If your reptile refuses to make the switch after several tries, request an appointment with one of our veterinarians to rule out illness as a cause.